iAloudat/PublicLibrary-SQL/README.md

 8. Case 08<br>
 Each one can be a customer <br>
 **Business Rule**<br>
-Each customer should be born before 2020.
+Each customer should be born before 2020 to be able to borrow a book.

 # Tables